Segment Anything in 3D with Radiance Fields: Method

-We assume that we already have a NeRF model trained on the dataset $\mathcal{I}$.
-Throughout this paper, unless otherwise specified, we opt to employ the TensoRF~\cite{tensorf} as the NeRF model, considering its superior efficiency of training and rendering.
-As shown in Figure~\ref{fig:pipeline}, an image $\mathbf{I}^{\texttt{in}}$ from a specific view is first rendered with the pre-trained NeRF model.
-A set of prompts (\textit{e.g.}, in this paper, we often use a set of points), $\mathcal{P}^{\texttt{in}}$, is introduced and fed into SAM along with the rendered image.
-The 2D segmentation mask $\mathbf{M}^{\texttt{in}}_{\texttt{SAM}}$ of the according view is obtained, which is then projected onto the 3D mask $\mathbf{V} \in \mathbb{R}^3$ constructed voxel grids with the proposed \textbf{mask inverse rendering} technique (Section~\ref{sec:optimization}).
-Then a 2D segmentation mask $\mathbf{M}^{(n)}$ from a novel view is rendered from the 3D mask.
-The rendered mask is usually inaccurate.
-We propose a \textbf{cross-view self-prompting} method (Section~\ref{sec:prompt}) to extract point prompts $\mathcal{P}^{(n)}$ from the rendered mask and further feed them into SAM.
-Thus a more accurate 2D mask $\mathbf{M}_{\texttt{SAM}}^{(n)}$ in this novel view is produced and also projected onto the voxel grids to complete the 3D mask.
+At the beginning of segmentation, an image $\mathbf{I}^{(1)}$ from a specified view is rendered with the pre-trained radiance field.
+A set of prompts (\textit{e.g.}, in this paper, we often use a set of points), $\mathcal{P}^{(1)}$, is introduced and fed into SAM along with the rendered image.
+The 2D segmentation mask $\mathbf{M}^{(1)}_{\texttt{SAM}}$ of the according view is obtained, which is then projected into the 3D space to form a coarse 3D mask with the proposed \textbf{mask inverse rendering} technique (Section~\ref{sec:optimization}).
+Then a 2D segmentation mask $\mathbf{M}^{(n)}$ from a new view in $\mathcal{I}$ is rendered from the 3D mask.
+The rendered mask may be inaccurate, especially in the preliminary stage.
+We propose a \textbf{cross-view self-prompting} method (Section~\ref{sec:prompt}) to extract point prompts $\mathcal{P}^{(n)}$ from the rendered mask.
+These extracted prompts, combined with the cached features $\mathbf{f}_{\mathbf{I}^{(n)}}$ of the corresponding image $\mathbf{I}^{(n)}$, are then fed into the SAM decoder to generate a refined 2D segmentation mask $\mathbf{M}_{\texttt{SAM}}^{(n)}$.
+This mask is also projected into the 3D space for refinement.
 The above procedure is executed iteratively with more views traversed.
-Meanwhile, the 3D mask become more and more complete.
+Meanwhile, the 3D mask becomes more and more accurate.
 The whole process bridges 2D segmentation results with 3D ones efficiently.
-Noting that no neural network needs to be optimized except the 3D mask.
+Note that no other parameter needs to be optimized except for the 3D mask.